-In the Rauch model of the informal economy, the minimum wage is binding only for firms larger than a threshold.
+In the Rauch model of the informal economy, the minimum wage is binding only for firms larger than a certain threshold.
 This could be the case if, say, the government directed limited enforcement resources to large firms to maximize coverage.
 The point would also hold if the formal wage is set by union collective bargaining contracts, since it is easier for unions to organize in larger establishments.
 In this setup there is a break in the size distribution of firms (rather than a continuum) between those paying the minimum wage and those not.
 Size dualism has deservedly received a lot of attention.
 Small firms face obstacles that make them less productive and retard their growth.
 It is harder for them to secure external finance and attain an efficient scale of production.
 Moreover, government industrial policies often focus on medium to large enterprises, implicitly putting smaller firms at a disadvantage.

 The formal wage premium

-One key implication of dualistic models is a difference between the formal-sector wage and the informal-sector wage for economically identical workers.
+One key implication of dualistic models is a difference between the formal sector wage and the informal sector wage for economically identical workers.
 While there is no controversy that average pay in formal jobs is higher, it is also known that many informal workers—especially the self-employed and micro-entrepreneurs—have relatively high earnings.
 In addition, several recent studies suggest that once the differing characteristics of the workers and jobs are taken into consideration, the average formal wage premium almost vanishes.

-An interesting example uses Argentina’s biannual household survey .
+An interesting example uses Argentina's biannual household survey .
 Depending on the exact definition and period, simple comparisons of wages in the formal and informal sector give a formal premium of 30–40%.
 These figures can be deeply misleading, however, because workers in the informal sector have characteristics that make them less productive.
 For example, the proportion of employees with a university degree is about 20% for formal jobs but only about 11% for informal jobs.
 To obtain a wage premium that controls for these and other factors, the study uses a matching technique.
 In essence, it compares the wages of formal workers with the wages of the informal workers whose characteristics are very similar and then averages these differences over the whole sample.
 Depending on the specification, the adjusted formal premium ranges between –18% and 11%, and is never statistically different from zero.
-The key characteristic driving the naïve formal wage premium is firm size: What appears to be a formality premium is in reality a firm-size premium.
+The key characteristic driving the naïve formal wage premium is firm size: what appears to be a formality premium is in reality a firm-size premium.
 Similar results have been found in studies of Ecuador, South Africa, and Côte d’Ivoire.

 Informality and mobility

-If formal employment is preferable to informal work, workers should queue up for formal-sector jobs.
+If formal employment is preferable to informal work, workers should queue up for formal sector jobs.
 So turnover in the formal sector should be very limited.
 And flows between the formal and informal sectors should be roughly unidirectional, with formal workers taking informal jobs only in extraordinary circumstances.

-These mobility patterns suggest that the labor market in countries like Mexico can be better understood with a competitive model, in which individuals with heterogeneous preferences and abilities choose between sectors according to the offered wages but also the bundle of benefits and associated costs.
+These mobility patterns suggest that the labor market in countries like Mexico can be better understood with a competitive model, in which individuals with diverse preferences and abilities choose between sectors according to the offered wages but also the bundle of benefits and associated costs.
 The informal sector has some positive features, including flexibility and autonomy, especially for self-employed individuals.
 Informal employees, given their education and experience, might not have better opportunities in the formal sector.
 And poor institutional design can make participation in public insurance programs unappealing, especially if coverage can be obtained through alternative means (as through a spouse with a formal job).

 Informality in good times and bad